A parent and child hugging at a chalk art event outside the Memphis Brooks Museum of Art.

 About the Author

 Born and raised in Memphis, J.T.
-Mullen has written about the city and its surrounding area for more than seven years.
+Mullen has written about the city and its surrounding area for more than eight years.
 You'll probably catch him in the stands of a Memphis Tigers basketball or football game with barbecue nachos in hand.

 GET MEMPHIS ARTS & CULTURE INSPO IN YOUR INBOX